-- Subverted in the 1987 movie Summer School, where a clueless gym teacher is forced to teach a remedial English class during the summer, and will be fired if his students don't pass the end of the term test.
+- An interesting variant appears in the 1987 movie Summer School, where a clueless gym teacher is forced to teach a remedial English class during the summer, and will be fired if his students don't pass the end of the term test.
 So,instead of applying the Trickster Mentor method, he promises to do each kid a favor if they study.

-- Dead Poets Society is an example and a subversion: one student ends up dead, and another gets expelled.
+- Dead Poets Society: One student ends up dead, and another gets expelled.
 The remaining students learn, though.
 Those two students had bad "endings" because one had an oppressive father and the son couldn't handle the constant verbal abuse and over-the-top expectations so he committed suicide.
 The second student arguably misinterprets the teacher's advice and goes a bit too far with it, although it is also suggested that he was a naturally rebellious type who would have rubbed the school establishment up the wrong way at some point anyway.

-- Les Choristes has a failed musician who becomes a supervisor, and turns his class into a Cherubic Choir, transforming the mischievous children's lives in the process.
+- The Chorus has a failed musician who becomes a supervisor, and turns his class into a Cherubic Choir, transforming the mischievous children's lives in the process.

 - Also parodied in that the 'teacher' is a struggling ex-actor who, much to the bemusement and derision of his students, gets all his ideas on how to teach from these kinds of movies.

 - This is actually the main plot in Lambada (1990), of all films.
 It wasn't supposed to feature the trendy dance when it was written, but Cannon Pictures wanted to beat a rival B-Movie studio's lambada film to theaters, so they added some dance scenes to it.